 Lose 1 pound per week = Eat 500 fewer calories per day

-Yes, there are plenty of diets and workout programs out there - especially at the beginning of the year.
+Yes, there are plenty of people trying to tell you how to lose weight.
+There’s a limitless number of diets and workout programs out there - especially at the beginning of the year.
 Talk to the people who have tried those programs over and over again.
 Are they frustrated?
 Do they have the same resolution every year?
 Are they still trying different diets?
 Because if they are, obviously something isn't working.

-Talk to those who have lost weight and kept it off.
+Talk to those who have learned how to lose weight and kept it off.
 They started eating less.
 They started eating better, and now they've created that healthy lifestyle that's as natural as a reflex.
 I bet they're spending their precious time and energy on their friends, family and aspirations instead of worrying about how to lose weight.
 Sounds much more like the life of a lady boss who slays.